DenTelezhkin/DTCollectionViewManager/Documentation/DTCollectionViewManager 5 migration guide.md

 // Signature for sizeForCell event
-// When UICollectionView calls `collectionView(_:sizeForItemAt:)` method, cell is not created yet, so closure contains two arguments instead of three, and there are no guarantees made about cell type, only model type open func sizeForCell<T>(withItem itemType: T.Type, _ closure: @escaping (T, IndexPath) -> CGFloat)
+// When UICollectionView calls `collectionView(_:layout:sizeForItemAt:)` method, cell is not created yet, so closure contains two arguments instead of three, and there are no guarantees made about cell type, only model type open func sizeForCell<T>(withItem itemType: T.Type, _ closure: @escaping (T, IndexPath) -> CGFloat)
 ```